tykeal/homeassistant-rental-control/info.md

             slot that has the same door code (or starting code, typically first 4 digits) that is the generated code and thus causing the slot to not function properly
-    -   An additional "mapping" sensor will be generated when setup to manage a lock.
-This sensor is primarily used for fireing events for the generated automations to pick up.

 ## Reconfiguration